 How To Apply

-You must first apply to and be accepted by JHU EHE under its Master’s Program in Geography and Environmental Engineering (application deadline: 1 December).
+You must first apply to and be accepted by the department to the Master of Science in Geography and Environmental Engineering (MS) program, the Master of Science in Engineering in Geography and Environmental Engineering Program (MSE), or the Master of Arts in Geography and Environmental Engineering (MA).
 If, during the application process, you gain an interest in the Jensen Fellowship, please communicate that interest as you apply.
-Once acceptance decisions are made, EHE identifies prospective Jensen Fellows, discusses potential interest with prospective candidates, and shares candidate information with EA.
-EA then interviews Fellowship candidates (typically during a March accepted-student visit to EHE) and selects one to three candidates to offer the Fellowship.
+Once acceptance decisions are made, EHE identifies prospective Jensen Fellows, discusses potential interests with prospective candidates, and shares candidate information with EA.
+EA then interviews Fellowship candidates and selects one to three candidates to offer the Fellowship.
 EA seeks candidates who have a desire to eventually join the professional, practicing community.
 Those offered the Jensen Fellowship have until the normal April deadline to decide on their enrollment offer as a Jensen Fellow.